Is Your Company Sitting on Hidden Cash?

 March 9, 2017

 Maybe you’ve heard of the Research and Development (R&D) tax credit but didn’t believe you would qualify.
 You’re not alone!
-Based on our experience, that’s the most common reason why manufacturers miss out on the benefits of this credit.
+Based on our experience, that’s the most common reason why architects, engineers, and manufacturers miss out on the benefits of this credit.

 Myth #1: My Company Doesn’t Do Anything That Would Qualify.

-The primary purpose of the Federal R&D Tax Credit is to encourage and reward manufacturers who introduce a new or improved product to not only the marketplace but also those that improve the manufacturing process.
+The primary purpose of the Federal R&D Tax Credit is to encourage and reward businesses that introduce a new or improved product to not only the marketplace but also those that improve the process.
 Consider, for a moment, has your company initiated a process to make a product quicker, less expensive, or more environmentally friendly.
 Most companies (unless they have been stuck doing things the same way for the past decade), may be a candidate for the credit.

 Myth #2 – The Type of Research We Do Isn’t Covered Under the Credit.

 The R&D tax credit extends to both basic and applied research.
-It’s a way to reward problem solvers in the manufacturing industry.
+It’s a way to reward problem solvers.

-Typically, applied research focuses on a specific problem or opportunity which may result in an economic gain or social improvement.
-When a company conducts applied research, they take things that might work and attempt to narrow down the feasible solutions.
-In short, applied research answers a question in order to solve a problem.
+Typically, applied research focuses on a specific problem or opportunity that may result in economic gain or social improvement.
+When a company conducts applied research, it considers things that might work and attempts to narrow down feasible solutions.
+In short, applied research answers a question to solve a problem.

 Myth #3: My Company is Too Small to Take Advantage of the Credit.

-For more information on the R&D credit, watch Tom Moul’s on-demand webinar, Manufacturing Tax Strategies for Growth.
+For more information on the R&D credit, watch Tom Moul’s on-demand webinars, The R&D Tax Credit for AE Firms or Manufacturing Tax Strategies for Growth.

 Tom Moul, CPA - Stambaugh Ness